DataBytes-Organisation/.github/profile/README.md

 - **_Use issues:_** Issues are a great way to keep track of bugs and feature requests.
 Use them to organize work and track progress.
 - **_Keep documentation up-to-date:_** Documentation should be updated whenever code changes are made.
 This helps keep the codebase readable and maintainable.
 - **_Be responsive:_** Respond to pull requests and issues in a timely manner.
 This helps keep the project moving forward and ensures that everyone is on the same page.

-*Note: If you are unsure how to enforce the above rules, please reach out to Stephan Kokkas (skokkas@deakin.edu.au) or through Teams :)*

 Thank you for contributing to DataBytes!
 Let's build some great things together.